 Should you race with music?

-The Best Running Music + My Personal Playlists
+Best Running Music and Playlists

 Happy running!
-With or without music!
+With or without music.

 Okay, your turn to share!
 Do you run with music?
 If not, why not?
 If so, what’s your favorite running song?